Neo-Vorsatz/Libraries/C Matrices/README.md

 `mxElement_t mxSolveCramer(matrix *transform, matrix *result, int vector, int index);`<br>
 Solves for a particular element within a particular vector using Cramer's rule.<br>
-Takes a pointer to the transformation matrix, a pointer to the resultant matrix, the index of the vector being solved for, and the index of the element of that matrix.<br>
+Takes a pointer to the transformation matrix, a pointer to the resultant matrix, the index of the vector being solved for, and the index of the element of that vector.<br>
 Returns the value of the particular element in the particular vector, or returns 0 if there are no solutions, or returns 1 if there are infinite solutions.

 `mxBoolean_t mxSolveInverse(matrix *write, matrix *transform, matrix *result);`<br>